Why Alternative Fuels are Not a Want But a Need

 Hydrogen, used in fuel cells to generate electricity, is a zero-emission alternative fuel derived from various energy sources.
 Drivers of light-duty fuel cell electric vehicles (FCEVs) can refuel in under 5 minutes and achieve a range of over 300 miles.
 Ongoing research and commercial efforts aim to expand hydrogen fueling infrastructure and boost FCEV production.

 Lastly, one of the most popular forms of alternative fuel is electricity.
 Electric vehicles (EVs) store electrical energy in a rechargeable battery pack, which powers an electric motor to turn the wheels, replacing the traditional gasoline engine.
 The motor’s power propels the car, and the battery can be recharged by connecting it to an external power source, such as a charging station.
+Transitioning to EVs typically requires dedicated charging infrastructure, which can be a hurdle for consumers living in multi-family residential complexes and dense urban areas with limited space for chargers.

 Why are alternative fuels important?

 Clean transportation isn’t just something that is nice to have—it is essential to our health and economy long-term.
+The use of alternative fuels can help to lower tailpipe and lifecycle carbon emissions while the U.S. transitions to the cleanest and most efficient technologies over time.

 How are alternative fuels vital to health?